Amazon EC2 Mac Instances

 EC2 Mac instances are designed so that customers can build critical applications with confidence.
 AWS has the most secure, extensive, and reliable global infrastructure for running workloads that require high availability, and is recognized as an industry leader for uptime standards.
 EC2 Mac instances enable your macOS workloads to benefit from the scale, elasticity, reliability, and experience that AWS’s secure, on-demand infrastructure has offered to millions of customers for more than a decade.

-EC2 Mac instances are available for purchase as Dedicated Hosts through On Demand and Savings Plans pricing models.
+Amazon EC2 Mac instances are available for purchase as Dedicated Hosts through On Demand and Savings Plans pricing models.
 Billing for EC2 Mac instances is per second with a 24-hour minimum allocation period to comply with the Apple macOS Software License Agreement.
 Through On Demand, you can launch an EC2 Mac host and be up and running within minutes.
-At the end of the 24-hour minimum allocation period, the host can be released at any time without further commitment.
-With Savings Plans, you can save up to 44% off On Demand pricing with a 3-year commitment.
-Both Compute and Instance Savings Plans are available.
-For more information on Dedicated Hosts, please see the Dedicated Hosts product page.
-In addition to the table below, you can also access EC2 Mac pricing on the AWS Pricing Calculator for Dedicated Hosts.
+At the end of the 24-hour minimum allocation period, the host can be released at any time with no further commitment.
+With both Compute and Instance Savings Plans available, you can save up to 44% off On Demand pricing with a three-year commitment.
+For more information on Dedicated Hosts and complete pricing information, please see the Dedicated Hosts product page.
+You can also access EC2 Mac pricing on the AWS Pricing Calculator for Dedicated Hosts.

 "At NBC Universal (NBCU), our team manages web portals and streaming websites.
 We support many apps that we wanted to modernize, but couldn’t with prior available options.
 Now with EC2 Mac instances we were able to quickly initiate a proof-of-concept, conduct a production pilot, and seamlessly migrate our full fleet, including our iOS and tvOS builds, from CircleCI to EC2 within 2 days, to modernize our DevOps and application development.”